seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 Overview
 --------

-When an exception is thrown in LLVM code, the runtime does its best to find a handler suited to processing the circumstance.
+When an exception is thrown in LLVM37 code, the runtime does its best to find a handler suited to processing the circumstance.

 The runtime first attempts to find an *exception frame* corresponding to the